 New construction mortgages

-When you're purchasing a home from a builder, the new construction mortgage process is very similar to the process for buying an existing home.
-You can choose a pricing lock for an extended period.
-This protects you from financial market fluctuations while your new home is being built.
+When you're purchasing a home from a builder, the new construction mortgage application process is very similar to the process for buying an existing home.
+However, on new construction loans, you also have the option of choosing our Builder Best® Extended Rate Lock program.

 Visit our Construction Lending Center for more information.

-After you apply for your mortgage, home equity loan, or home equity line of credit, we’ll work with you to ensure that the process is a straightforward and satisfying experience.
-We make it easy for you to track your application status online and get answers to your questions, every step of the way.
+After you apply for your mortgage or home equity line of credit, we’ll work with you to ensure that the process is a straightforward and satisfying experience.

 After you apply for a mortgage

-What are the steps after my mortgage application is submitted?
+What happens after my mortgage application is submitted?

 During the financial and property review, we’ll: